 not only offers a fantastic exercise ball product, but they also have professional trainers that can help you get the most from your ball.

 When we looked at reviews, they were mostly positive.
 One customer mentioned the Dynapro exercise ball held up to 400 pounds with no problem.

 Live Infinitely Exercise Ball

-We picked the exercise ball from Live Infinitely because it too had an extra thick professional-grade material and anti-burst tested.
+We picked the exercise ball from because it too had an extra thick professional-grade material and anti-burst tested.
 There are many more colors to choose from and larger ball sizes with this brand than Dynapro.